Parameter Configuration

 6.4 speedButton - Playback Rate Control Button

-- Description: Whether to display the playback rate control button on the playback control bar.
-Playback rate control is only effective for VOD programs.
-If it is a live program, even if set to
+• Description: Whether to display the playback rate control button on the playback control bar.
+Playback rate control is only effective for recorded programs.
+If it is a live program, even if set to true, the player will not display the playback rate control button.

 6.5 optionButton - Player Settings Button

-true, a settings button will appear on the playback control bar.
+• Description: Whether to display the player settings button on the playback control bar.
+If true, a settings button will appear on the playback control bar.
 When the mouse moves over the settings button, a settings menu will pop up.
-Currently configurable settings include image rotation, loop playback control, and video chroma adjustment.
-Future versions may have richer settings functions.
+Currently, settings include image rotation, loop playback control, and video chroma adjustment.
+Settings features may be richer in future versions.

-6.7 enableDanmu - Danmu Feature
+6.7 enableDanmu - Danmu Function

-- Description: Whether to enable the built-in Danmu (bullet comments) display function.
-Danmu, as an interactive control function for current video playback, is already supported by major video websites.
-Using
+• Description: Whether to enable the built-in Danmu (bullet comment) display function.
+Danmu, as an interactive control function for current video playback, is supported by major video websites.
+Using zwplayer’s Danmu function, you can achieve the same functionality as major video websites.
+If this item is not set, the zwplayer player cannot display Danmu.

 6.8 useProgressTooltip - Progress Bar Preview Display